jlawson505/ConnectFour/README.md

 you will need to edit the "host" value in the player client to reflect the host you are running the server on.

-In Windows, just type "hostname" in the command prompt to dee the name
+In Windows, just type "hostname" in the command prompt to see the name